saramic/simple-banking-service-code-challenge/README.md

 ## Assumptions

 1. using a simple Unix terminal script `bin/simple_banking_service.rb`
-2. any errors will be simply propagated to STDERR in unix terminal
+1. any errors will be simply propagated to STDERR in Unix terminal
-3. any errors will return a non zero, failing exit code
+1. any errors will return a non zero, failing exit code
-4. the first field of the first file needs to be 16 digits or the program will fail
+1. the first file is always considered to be the account balances with the first 2 columns being 16 digit account numbers and valid Money
+1. invalid account numbers will cause the program to exit with an error
-5. the balance is read using Money and partial cents or negative values will cause the program to exit with an error
+1. the balance is read using Money and partial cents or negative values will cause the program to exit with an error
-6. all currency is considered AUD and set in `lib/config.rb`
+1. all currency is considered AUD and set in `lib/config.rb`
-7. Money gem rounding is set to be explicitly `BigDecimal::ROUND_HALF_UP` but any partial values will cause the program to exit with an error
+1. Money gem rounding is set to be explicitly `BigDecimal::ROUND_HALF_UP` but any partial values will cause the program to exit with an error
-8. if there are no transfers the balances will just flow through and be output unaltered
+1. if there are no transfers the balances will just flow through and be output unaltered
-9. taking a "simple solution" guiding principle this loads all the accounts into memory so it will have performance limitations if the file is too big, for the time being the account balance file is considered to be ok up to 1,000,000 (1 million) accounts which sounds more than reasonable for all the
+1. taking a "simple solution" guiding principle this loads all the accounts into memory so it will have performance limitations if the file is too big, for the time being the account balance file is considered to be ok up to 1,000,000 (1 million) accounts which sounds more than reasonable for all the